2012: Mayan Prophecy and the Shift of Ages Produced by Reality Entertainment To order,visit the store

 There is an incomplete inscription on Tortuguero Monument 6, that records this 13th b’ak’tun end date.
 This is the only known inscription that mentions 2012.
 The end date is also carved on the walls of the Temple of Inscriptions in Palenque, as well as on the so-called Creation monument at Quirigua, but this is the previous instance of it, in 3114 BC – the last creation – while 2012 is the completion of the current creation.

-For according to the Mayan civilisation, 2012 is meant to be a milestone, the end of an age.
-Within this context, we are at a point where we can shift from the descending phase of the cycle, to the ascending phase.
+According to the Mayan civilisation, 2012 is meant to be a milestone, the end of an age.
+Within this context, we are at a point where we can shift from the descending phase of the cycle to the ascending phase.

 That we even consider that the world will end in 2012 is another sign of our Age.
 We take things too literally.
 We live in too literal times.
 All religions have become dogmatised and fundamentalised.
 This is in such sharp contrast with shamanism, which is mostly the opposite.
 Modern religion is all about dogma and preaching it; shamanism is merely a technique on how to contact the gods directly, but hardly any doctrine about what these gods tell us to do.